pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1756 Continue Solving Matrix Problems

+Today I continue solving Matrix problems, I learn how to traverse the boundaries in a Matrix following the clockwise direction, it's interesting how with programming you can solve any type of problem, this simulation problems are helping me to understand other type of problems.

 ### Day 1755 Matrix Algorithms

 Today I am solving matrix algorithm problems, solving a LeetCode problem yesterday I discovery that I have a lack of knowledge about matrix DSA and algorithms.
 I am studying about the Matrix DSA on GeekForGeeks [here]("https://www.geeksforgeeks.org/matrix/?ref=lbp"), this resource is very good to learn about DSA and have a lot of problems to solve practice.